Alidron/spyrk/CONTRIBUTING.rst

 Contributions to Spyrk
 ======================

 Thank you for wanting to contribute to this project.
-This is amazing :).
+You are amazing :).

 Spyrk is following the `C4.1 - Collective Code Construction Contract <http://rfc.zeromq.org/spec:22>`_ process.
 You should read through it, but here are the most important bits for you: